rmrt1n/rmrt1n.github.io/src/articles/recursive-ascent.md

 For each item, we then need to compute its **closure**.
 The closure of an item is the set of all possible items that can be derived from applying the appropriate grammar rules to it.
 Here's how it works:

 1. Start with a set of items.
 For our grammar, this will be `{ S -> • expr eof }`.
-2. For each item, if the symbol on the right of the dot is a _non-terminal_, expand its rules based on the grammar and turn the expanded rules into items by adding a dot.
+2. For each item, if the symbol on the right of the dot is a non-terminal, expand its rules based on the grammar and turn the expanded rules into items by adding a dot.
 From our first item, we expand `expr` into `expr -> • expr '+' term` and `expr -> • term`.
 3. Add the expanded items to the original set.
 Our set should now look like `{ S -> • expr eof, expr -> • expr '+' term, expr -> • term }`.
 4. Repeat steps 2 and 3 until no new items can be added to the set.